TobeBetterV/beyondplayer/README.md

 Source Player is a full functional video player for English learner.

+![Source Player](https://circleapps.co/img/screenshots/popup_big.png)

 It supports almost all common video types and playback functionality.

-![Source Player](https://circleapps.co/img/screenshots/popup_big.png)

-Furthermore, it provides many useful functionalities for English study, such as:
+Furthermore, it provides many useful features for English study, such as:

 * View definition in popup dictionary
-* Loop lines with drag and select
+* Drag and select to loop lines
 * Automatically download subtitles
 * Highly configurable web dictionaries
 * YouTube player and browser